mopasha1/IntelUnnati2024TTS/README.md

 6. **streamlit** - The code for running the model inference, parking space detection and insights generation modules.
 Part of the main source code of the project.
 7. **test_data** - Test images and videos for testing the license plate and parking detection models
 8. **requirements.txt** - The requirements file, containing all dependencies for the project.

+### Features 🧠:
+1. **Hyper-fast edge device inference:** Our models for License Plate processing and parking lot detection achive a combined average inference speed of just 59.38 ms on a Ryzen 5 CPU due to the use of specialized LPRNet and quantized YOLOv8 models, making them extremly fast compared to other alternatives.
+2. **Modular design:** The license plate detection models, the parking occupancy monitoring models and the insights engine are modular and can be used separately or in conjunction with one another
+3. **Large variety of insights:** Our project delivers many different types of insights, including visualizations in the form of bar charts, line charts, etc., metrics for comparision and LLM-powered insights for interactive chat as well.
+4. **Robust:** The models were all trained on large and diverse datasets, each with upwards of ~20,000 images, making them robust and accurate in detecting even outliers.

+### Objectives achieved ✅:

+1. Near-real time monitoring of parking occupancy, and vehicle movement capture and inference.
+2. Identification of authorized and unauthorized vehicles coming into the campus
+3. Frequency analysis and pattern identification of both parking occupancy and incoming/outgoing vehicles

 ### For complete details about implementation, methodology and results, along with visualizations, please refer the project report [here](https://github.com/mopasha1/IntelUnnati2024TTS/blob/main/reports/Project_Report_and_Appendix.pdf)